 Welcome back to the Five Features to Include in Performance Management in 2021 series.
 This weekly series will help you transform your organisations performance management systems by focusing on a culture led employee experience.
-This post focuses on how you can use agile goal setting during these uncertain times to transform your workplace culture.
+This post focuses on how you can use agile goal setting in the workplace during these uncertain times to transform your company culture.

 Over the last decade, hiring managers and recruiters have included in job postings with greater frequency words and phrases such as flexibility, adaptability, and ‘comfortable with uncertainty/shifting priorities.’
 Although some are searching for candidates who have these desirable capabilities, their organisations remain locked into inflexible and restrictive processes rendering these capabilities ineffective.
-The traditional performance cycle is one of those processes which needs to become more agile and the place to start is goal setting.
+The traditional performance cycle is one of those processes which needs to become more agile and the place to start is goal setting in the workplace.

 This year proves with increased uncertainty comes increased difficulty in creating long term business objectives or employee goals.
 The volatility and ambiguity caused by the crisis spreading across the globe has meant shutting down sectors, leading to businesses rapidly shifting priorities, which in turn affects goals.
 Organisations and employees rely on goals to provide focus and clarity on the work that needs to be undertaken to improve performance.